garlicZhou/ETHMST/README.md

 On Linux ( > Ubuntu 16.04)

-Go 1.12 or later
+Go 1.12 or later, close the go module

-a C compiler
+a C compiler (gcc or others)

 ## Building the source